DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 Next step in our LAMP configuration is the installation of the Apache2 server.
 Under `roles/` create the `web/tasks/main.yml`

 The following code will tell our Ansible to install Apache2, configure it.
 It'll also add Apache2 to the startup service.

+HINT: Don't forget to unindent the code once pasted!

         - name: install apache2 server
           apt: